bmc/javautil/index.md

 and type:

 ```
-./gradlew build
+bin/activator package
 ```

 to compile the code.
-The resulting jar file will be in `./build/libs`.
+The resulting jar file will be in `./target`

 To install it in your local Maven repository, type

 ```
-./gradlew install
+bin/activator publish-local
 ```

 # Copyright and License

-This library is copyright &copy; 2004-2016 Brian M. Clapper and is released under a [New BSD License][].
+This library is copyright &copy; 2004-2017 Brian M. Clapper and is released under a [New BSD License][].

 # Patches